Mr-TalhaIlyas/Evaluation-Metrics-Package-Tensorflow-PyTorch-Keras/README.md

 ![alt text](https://github.com/Mr-TalhaIlyas/Machine-Learning-Metrics-Package-Tensorflow-PyTorch-Keras/blob/main/screens/img14.png)

 AUC represents the probability that a random positive example is positioned to the right of a random negative example.
-AUC ranges from 0 to 1.
-AUC is classification-threshold-invariant
+AUC ranges from 0 to 1, also AUC is classification-threshold-invariant

 ![alt text](https://github.com/Mr-TalhaIlyas/Machine-Learning-Metrics-Package-Tensorflow-PyTorch-Keras/blob/main/screens/img15.png)